Souravgoswami/patched-irb/README.md

 You have some methods like (note this are not a Ruby feature, you just get it with patched-irb):

-*clear* : Right `clear` clears the screen just like just like the linux command!
+*clear* : Right, `clear` clears the screen just like just like the linux command!
 The method clr is aliased with clr.

 *history* : Show the histories from the .irb_history file. irb_history is also an alias for history method.